Cray-HPE/uas-mgr/doc/uas_overview.md

 ncn-w001:~ # UAI_IMAGE_NAME=registry.local/cray/cray-uai-compute:latest
 ```

 to use a different name.
-All steps in this procecdure must be run from a true NCN (master or worker node) not from the LiveCD node.
+All steps in this procedure must be run from a true NCN (master or worker node) not from the LiveCD node.
 In particular, pushing the final image to `registry.local` will fail with an error reporting a bad x509 certificate if it is attempted on the LiveCD node.

 ##### Query BOS for a sessiontemplate ID <a name="main-uaiimages-customenduser-build-templateid"></a>
 Identify the Sessiontemplate name to use.
 A full list may be found with: